C-D-Lewis/evrythng-cli/README.md

    evrythng accounts list --api-key personal-eu
    ```

-> You must add at least one Operator before you can begin using the CLI.
+> You must add at least one key before you can begin using the CLI.
 You'll
 > be guided the first time if you forget.

-All Operators refer to a 'region' - an API URL where they exist in the EVRYTHNG
+All API keys refer to a 'region' - an API URL where they exist in the EVRYTHNG
 Platform.
 See all available regions:

 ```shell